-Company Secretaries
+Company Secretary

 Jan Ferreira was appointed as company secretary from 15 June 2015.
-Jan is a CPA (Australia) and has a Certificate in Governance Practice from the Governance Institute of Australia.
+Jan is a CPA (Australia) and a Graduate member of the Australian Institute of Company Directors (GAICD).
 He has more than 15 years' experience within ASX listed businesses, having previously been Chief Financial Officer and Company Secretary at ThinkSmart Limited and a Financial Controller at Alinta Limited.